vk-cs/docs-public/docs/en/_includes/_mlplatform_library_authz.md

 Depending on the access rights, the token can be obtained in different ways:

-- via VK Cloud management console (usually an access token with the `Administrator` role)
+- via the VK Cloud management console (usually an access token with the `Administrator` role)
 - through the Cloud ML Platform library

 ## {heading(Creating an access token in the management console)[id=create_token_management]}

 If a user has access to the VK Cloud management console, it is possible to create an access token and choose one of two roles.
 Such token has unlimited validity time.

-1. [Go to](https://msk.cloud.vk.com/app) the VK Cloud management console.
+1. [Go to](https://msk.cloud.vk.com/app) your VK Cloud management console.
 1. Select the project in which you want to create a token.
 1. Go to **ML Platform → Tokens**.
 1. Click the **Create access token** button.